ankitt-gupta/ankitt-gupta/README.md

 I'm *Ankit Gupta*, a passionate software developer.

--   🔭 I’m currently working on building a new web application, learning React
+-   🔭 I’m currently working on building a new web application
 -   🌱 I’m currently learning ReactJS
 -   👯 I’m looking to collaborate on interesting side projects, anything related to AI
 -   💬 Ask me about Java